 UBC Perfectionism Treatment Study

 Perfectionism involves demanding perfection of oneself or others and being harshly critical.
 Depression, anxiety, relationship problems and other personal problems are also associated with perfectionism.
-To help individuals struggling with perfectionism, UBC’s Perfectionism & Psychopathology Lab is conducting a study on psychotherapy treatments for perfectionism.
+To help individuals struggling with perfectionism, UBC’s Perfectionism & Psychotherapy Lab is conducting a study on psychotherapy treatments for perfectionism.

 If perfectionism is negatively affecting your interpersonal relations, motivation, self-esteem, anxiety, and mental health, contact us today.